Terminal Gate Connection

-The passenger terminal complex at Seattle/Tacoma’s Sea-Tac Airport is shaped like a bow, consisting of a main terminal with North & South train stations, surrounded by the Central Terminal with access to Concourses.
-The South Satellite (S gates) serves all international arrivals (except those with U.S. preclearance).
+The passenger terminal complex at Seattle/Tacoma’s Sea-Tac Airport is shaped like a bow, consisting of a main terminal with North & South train stations, surrounded by the Central Terminal's Concourses A, B, C & D and North & South Satellites: The South Satellite (S gates) serves all international arrivals (except those with U.S. preclearance).
 Transit train stations are in all Concourses and North & South Satellites: separate underground trains run (a) between North Satellite & Concourse /gates C & D; (b) between Concourse /gates A & D; and between Concourse /gates A & B & Satellite S.

-(a) New check-in kiosks from select Airlines to print boarding passes are available for passengers without luggage; those with luggage on Alaska Airlines can get their boarding pass and then take their luggage right to their airline's baggage drop area.
-Note that Alaska Airlines offers self-bag-tagging option - enabling customers to print & attach baggage tags at self-service kiosks in the lobby, then show I.D. and drop bag off with airline employee for screening & loading onto aircraft.
+Passengers without luggage may use the new check-in kiosks from select Airlines to print boarding passes; Alaska Airline customers can get their boarding pass and then take their bags right to its baggage drop area.
+Alaska Airlines also offers self-baggage-tagging option by printing & attaching baggage tags at self-service kiosks in the lobby, then showing I.D. and dropping bags off at airline staff for screening & loading onto aircraft.

-(d) Self-Service Automated Passport Control for US & Canadian citizes: The 14 new kiosks cut waiting time through customs in half.
+APC - Self-Service Automated Passport Control kiosks for US & Canadian citizes: The current 14 new kiosks cut waiting time through customs in half.

 Getting Around at Sea-Tac International: Concourses A, B, C & D are connected at post-security, enabling passengers to freely move around without having to leave the secured area.
 The satellites (N & S gates) are linked to the main terminal by continuously running underground loop trains.
 If your flight will depart from one of the satellite terminals, add an extra 10-15 minutes to your boarding schedule.

-Connecting between terminal and between gates, you can take the STS train to/from the Main Terminal's North Station to/from its South Station.
+- Connecting between terminal and between gates, you can take the STS train between North & South Stations.
 To avoid a lengthy walk from the Main Terminal to the Concourses and satellite gates, use the shuttle train:

-2. the North Train Loop between the main terminal North station and the C and N gates; and
+- The North Train Loop between the main terminal North station and the C and N gates;

-International arrivals: Passengers arrive at the South Satellite (whether changing planes or ending their trip at Sea-Tac) and then go through immigration clearance, pick up checked luggage, continue to customs (taking 30-60 minutes); thereaftr procedures differ:
+- International arrivals (see also: 'Important Notices' above): Passengers arrive at the South Satellite (whether changing planes or ending their trip at Sea-Tac) and then go through immigration clearance, pick up checked luggage, continue to customs (taking 30-60 minutes); thereafter procedures differ:

-The Main Terminal comprises pre-security check-in/ ticketing, arrivals & mezzanine levels.
+The Main Terminal houses pre-security check-in/ ticketing, arrivals & mezzanine levels.
 The Main Terminal's North & South Stations are to the right & left of the complex, connecting both ends by train.

-At check-in level, ticket counters 1 - 6 correspond to the skybridge numbers leading to level 4 of the parking garage, while skybridge 6 also leads to the pedestrian walkway to Link Light Rail Station & public buses.
+Check-in level, ticket counters 1 - 6 correspond to the skybridge numbers leading to level 4 of the parking garage, while skybridge 6 also leads to the pedestrian walkway to Link Light Rail Station & public buses.
 Some food & drink, shops & services are available past ticket counters.
-4 security check points near ticket counters (TCs) lead to departure gates (with access to all gates): TC-1 to A & S gates, TC-2 to B & C gates, TC-3 to C & D gates, TC-4 to D & N gates.
+5 security check points near ticket counters (TCs) lead to departure gates certain gas with access to all other gates. .
+Security check 1 & 2 to A & S gates, Security check 3 to Central Terminal, & B & C gates, Security check 4 to C & D gates, and Security check 5 to D & N gates.

 The Arrivals Hall atrium area is located near ticket counter 1 and skybridge 1.